Leptogenesis in supersymmetry with one $L$ violating coupling: Conclusion

-The lighter two neutralinos are expected to be almost gauginos.
+The lighter two neutralinos are mostly gauginos after symmetry breaking at the electro-weak scale.
 This could be envisioned in Supergravity models with symmetry broken in the hidden sector \cite{msugra}.
-At LHC there could be pair production of such gauginos followed by decay of next to lightest neutralino to the lightest one by $L$ conserving decay mode and the lightest one by $L$ violating decay mode as mentioned earlier giving multi-lepton signature.
-However, other supersymmetric particles - particularly squarks and sleptons being too heavy - could be hard to be pair produced at LHC in near future.
+At LHC there is scope to verify the possibility of such leptogenesis mechanism for which there could be pair production of such gauginos followed by decay of next to lightest neutralino to the lightest one by $L$ conserving decay mode and the lightest and next to lightest one by $L$ violating decay mode as mentioned earlier giving multi-lepton signature.
+Particularly, the case of either slepton or squark mass as light as 6 TeV is possible in the plots in Figure 3 (d).
+In that case, their pair production may be possible at LHC in near future.
+However, in several sets of benchmark points, the sfermion masses are found to be heavier.
 Such heavy masses are consistent \cite{ibanez} with the kind of Higgs mass observed at LHC.
-Besides, because of heavy such sfermion masses, it is difficult to constrain the Majorana phases \cite{phase} even after recent improvement on the experimental bound of electric dipole moment of particularly electron \cite{edme}.
+Besides, because of sfermion masses in few TeV scale or more, it is difficult to constrain Majorana phases \cite{phase} even after recent improvement on the experimental bound of electric dipole moment of particularly electron \cite{edme}.
+So the phase $\phi = \pi/4$ as considered in our numerical analysis, is easily allowed.
+However, following various cases considered in Figure 3 it seems that the lightest supersymmetric particle - the lightest neutralino in MSSM scenario should have mass not lower than about 4 TeV.

-In this scenario baryonic asymmetry could be sufficient because leptogenesis is possible with one $L$ violating coupling and the Majorana phase of neutralinos which in our case is so far not constrained phenomenologically, plays the role of $CP$ violation.
-One may note that gaugino mass condition as mentioned after eq.
-(2) is important requirement for this mechanism to work.
-Besides this, because of no mixing of next to lightest neutralino with Higgsino above electro-weak symmetry breaking scale, it's number density remains adequate for generating asymmetry.
-Furthermore, because of three body decay, the $L$ violating coupling is not required to be much smaller in satisfying the out of equilibrium condition and hence could play the role of generating suitable light neutrino mass as required in cosmology and to satisfy neutrino oscillation experimental data.
+In this scenario in $\slashed{R}$ MSSM with gaugino mass conditions, baryonic asymmetry could be sufficient without any fine tuning of model parameters because leptogenesis is possible with one $L$ violating coupling and $CP$ violation due to Majorana phase could be maximal.

-Acknowledgments: We like to thank the organisers of WHEPP-XIV held at IIT, Kanpur for inviting us where part of the work was completed.
+We like to thank the organisers of WHEPP-XIV held at IIT, Kanpur for inviting us where part of the work was completed.
+We are grateful to the referee for various valuable suggestions for improving the work.